hadynz/hadynz.github.io/about.md

 {: .small}

 {% include post/_image_photoset.html collection=site.data.photoset.futsal %}

+#### Hackathons & Competitions
+Throughout the years I have found that nothing grows me faster like putting myself outside my comfort zone and working under dire pressure with strangers in a short and fixed amount of time.
+I have discovered excitement of tech hackathons over the last couple of years and have learnt a lot from some great people along the way.
+{: .small}

+{% include post/_image_photoset.html collection=site.data.photoset.geek %}

 #### The New Zealand outdoors
 Ever since I attended adult swimming classes almost 5 years ago and learnt how to tread (and kinda swim), I have